 The Estate System in France

-In the highest estate, the 1st Estate, one would find members of the Roman Catholic clergy.
+The highest estate, the 1st Estate, contained members of the Roman Catholic clergy.
 These included bishops, priests, and nuns among other religious figures in the country.
 Only about 0.5% of the population was part of the 1st Estate.

-Although the 1st and the 2nd Estate members did not pay any taxes, they nevertheless reaped all of the benefits of a tax-paying country.
-Indeed, they were exempt from paying many of the taxes from which France gained its money.
-This was the cause of the extreme inequality between the 1st and 2nd Estate compared to the 3rd Estate.
+Although the 1st and the 2nd Estate members did not pay taxes, they nevertheless reaped all of the benefits of a tax-paying country.
+This tax exemption became a major cause of the extreme inequality between these estates and the 3rd Estate.